-The three Autobot femmes struggled to catch up with Astrotrain as he led them down the undercover subway tunnel for almost a klik, until he eventually slowed to a stop beside the track.
+The three Autobot femmes struggled to catch up with Astrotrain as he led the way down the undercover subway tunnel for several minutes, until he eventually slowed to a stop beside the mag-lev track.
 Two other figures emerged from the darkness, and Firestar held out a cautionary arm towards Chromia before the three femmes all came to a stop a safe distance away from the triple changer and his two friends.

 Astrotrain spared no time for any introductions; instead he spoke in a low, rushed voice to his companions.
 "What's happening?"
 He had received Astro's radio warning a few moments ago, but wasn't aware of the reason for the danger.